SaziaM/GACproject/CodeBook.md

 Result: The data frame containing the tidy data set with the average of each variable for each activity and each subject

+The complete transformation process in the run_analysis.R can be broken down into the folloswing steps:

+-Adding Descriptive Activity names to Test Data

+-Adding Descriptive Activity names to Train Data

+-Adding Subject information to Test Data

+-Adding Subject information to Train Data

+-Creating Descriptive variable names for the data

+-Adding Descriptive variable names to the data

+-Merging Train and test data with activity label, subject and variable names

+-Determining the variable indices for mean and standard deviation measurements

+-Extracting mean and standard deviation measurements from the merged data

+-Creating Tidy data set with the average of each variable for each activity and each subject